 During construction, travel patterns would remain similar to existing conditions, as two lanes of traffic would be maintained and reasonable construction access to properties and roadways would be maintained.
+Temporary signage pertaining to roads, businesses, and public facilities would be installed during construction as necessary.
 Speed limits within construction zones would be reduced, which would temporarily increase travel times, and accessing properties may require minor detours.

 Construction activities would result in temporary visual impacts for highway users and residents in the form of disturbed land, construction materials and equipment, workers, construction lighting, and dust.
 Fugitive dust control measures (e.g., watering, windbreaks and barriers, vehicle access control) would be implemented as necessary during construction in accordance with the NDDOT Standards and Specifications for Road and Bridge Construction and SWPPP.
-Highway users and residents would also experience temporary construction noise
+Highway users and residents would also experience temporary construction noise.